 The first World report on disability suggests that more than a billion people in the world today experience disability.

-Web accessibility means that a website or digital solution is designed and built in the way all types of users can perceive, understand, navigate, interact, and contribute with the Web.
+Web accessibility compliance means that a website or digital solution is designed and built in the way all types of users can perceive, understand, navigate, interact, and contribute with the Web.

 Additionally, web accessibility can benefit people with temporary disabilities (broken legs or arms), elderly people, users in situational limitations, e.g., bright sunlight or noisy surroundings.